-- If the back-off timer was associated with an S-NSSAI and a DNN, then the UE shall not initiate any Session Management procedures for that combination of S-NSSAI and DNN until the timer is stopped or expires;- If the UE receives a network-initiated Session Management Request message for the congested S-NSSAI only (i.e. with no specific DNN) while the back-off timer associated with the S-NSSAI only is running, the UE shall stop this back-off timer and respond to the 5GC;
+- If the back-off timer was associated with an S-NSSAI and a DNN, then the UE shall not initiate any Session Management procedures for that combination of S-NSSAI and DNN;

-- If the UE receives a network-initiated Session Management Request message for the congested S-NSSAI and a specific DNN while the back-off timer associated with the S-NSSAI and DNN is running, the UE shall stop this back-off timer and respond to the 5GC;
+- If the UE receives a network initiated Session Management message other than PDU Session Release Command for the congested S-NSSAI, the UE shall stop this back-off timer and respond to the 5GC;

-- Cell/TA/PLMN/RAT change, change of untrusted non-3GPP access network or change of Access Type does not stop the back-off timer for the S-NSSAI or any combination of S-NSSAI and DNN;
+- If the UE receives a PDU Session Release Command message for the congested S-NSSAI, it shall stop the back-off timer unless it receives a new back-off time from SMF;- Upon Cell/TA/PLMN/RAT change, change of untrusted non-3GPP access network or change of Access Type, the UE shall not stop the back-off timer for any S-NSSAI or any combination of S-NSSAI and DNN;

-- The UE is allowed to initiate the Session Management procedures for high priority access and emergency services for the S-NSSAI even when the back-off timer associated to the S-NSSAI is running;
+- The UE is allowed to initiate the Session Management procedures for high priority access and emergency services for the S-NSSAI;

-- The UE is allowed to initiate the Session Management procedure for reporting Data Off status change for the S-NSSAI or the combination of S-NSSAI and DNN even when the back-off timer associated to the S-NSSAI or the combination of S-NSSAI and DNN is running.
+- The UE is allowed to initiate the Session Management procedure for reporting Data Off status change for the S-NSSAI or the combination of S-NSSAI and DNN.

-The UE is allowed to initiate PDU Session Release procedure (e.g. sending PDU Session Release Request message) when the back-off timer is running.
+- If the back-off timer is not associated to any S-NSSAI, the UE may only initiate Session Management procedures for specific S-NSSAI;

-NOTE 1: The UE does not delete the related back-off timer when disconnecting a PDU Session.The UE shall support a separate back-off timer for every S-NSSAI and for every combination of S-NSSAI and DNN that the UE may use.
+- If the back-off timer is not associated to any S-NSSAI and DNN, the UE may only initiate Session Management procedures for specific S-NSSAI and DNN;- The UE is allowed to initiate PDU Session Release procedure (i.e. sending PDU Session Release Request message).
+The UE shall not stop the back-off timer when the related PDU Session is released.

-The back-off timer with an associated S-NSSAI and optionally a DNN shall not apply to Session Management procedures when UE moves from 5GS to EPS.
+The UE shall maintain a separate back-off timer for each S-NSSAI and for each combination of S-NSSAI and DNN that the UE may use.

-NOTE 2: The UE is allowed to initate ESM procedures in EPS for the specific APN, and if an APN is congested in EPS, MME can send a ESM back-off timer for the APN to UE as specified in TS 23.401 [26].
+The back-off timer associated with an S-NSSAI or a combination of an S-NSSAI and a DNN shall onlyapply to congestion control for Session Management procedures when UE is in 5GS.

 To avoid that large amounts of UEs initiate deferred requests (almost) simultaneously, the 5GC should select the value of the back-off timer for the S-NSSAI based congestion control so that deferred requests are not synchronized.

-The S-NSSAI based congestion control does not prevent the UE to send and receive data or initiate Service Request procedure for activating User Plane connection belonging to the S-NSSAI that is under the congestion control.
+The S-NSSAI based congestion control does not prevent the UE from sending and receiving data or initiating Service Request procedure for activating User Plane connection for a PDU Session associated to the S-NSSAI that is under the congestion control.

 >>> End of changes <<<